 To maintain an orderly and efficient operation, suppliers and their representatives are prohibited from contacting instructional personnel without approval and arrangements made through the Procurement Services Department.
 In addition, suppliers are prohibited from offering gifts or favors that could influence, or could be construed to influence, purchases utilizing district funds.DELIVERY TO THE DISTRIBUTION CENTER

 Centralized purchasing, whereby all purchases are procured from one central location, also requires centralized receiving.
-The Distribution Center is responsible for receiving items purchased specifically noted on the purchase order and approved by the Procurement Services Department.
+The Distribution Center is responsible for receiving ALL items purchased UNLESS specifically noted on the purchase order and approved by the Procurement Services Department.
 The Distribution Center is located at 610 36th Street, Lubbock, Texas 79404.
 Delivery shall be made between the hours of 9:00 am and 3:30 pm, Monday through Friday, except on school holidays, during the school year.
 Summer hours are subject to change.CRIMINAL BACKGROUND CHECKS

 All contractors, subcontractors, and their employees must submit to the District proof of a satisfactory criminal record history of all individuals working on District property and who will come in contact with students without a District employee present.
 Background checks shall be conducted as required by Senate Bill 9.
 The criminal history record must be obtained before any work is performed.
 The information regarding the requirements for conducting a criminal record check is posted on the Texas Department of Public Safety's website, www.txdps.state.tx.us by selecting Crime Records and reading School District Guide to Senate Bill 9.